serinos/beam-graphene/README.md

-# Simulation Toolkit for Gaussian Laser Beams Masked by Semi-ablated Absorbant Surface
+# Simulation Toolkit for Gaussian Laser Beams Masked by Semi-ablated Absorbant Surfaces

 Work in progress.
 See https://github.com/serinos/miscellaneous/tree/master/beam-graphene for older files and some example reports&data